About Our Parish

 On April 28, 2018, Bishop David Zubik announced that St. John Neumann Parish would join a grouping of parishes with the Church of the Assumption of the Blessed Virgin Mary, located in Bellevue, and Sacred Heart parish, located in Emsworth.

-On July 1, 2020, Fr.
-Joe Freedy became administrator of our grouping.
-He serves the spritual needs of the parishioners in our grouping along with Fr.
-Tim Deely, Fr.
+On June 7, 2021, Fr.
+Tim Deely became administrator of our grouping, succeeding Fr.
+Joe Freedy.
+He serves the spiritual needs of the parishioners in our grouping along with Fr.
 Jeff Craig, and Deacon Rick Caruso.